codefresh-io/cli-v2/docs/commands/cli-v2_runtime_install.md

       --git-src-repo string        Repository URL [GIT_SRC_GIT_REPO] -h, --help                       help for install
-      --install-git-token string   Your git provider api token [INSTALL_GIT_TOKEN] --install-provider string    The git provider, one of: github|gitea --install-repo string        Repository URL [INSTALL_GIT_REPO]
+      --install-git-token string   Your git provider api token [INSTALL_GIT_TOKEN] --install-provider string    The git provider, one of: gitea|github --install-repo string        Repository URL [INSTALL_GIT_REPO]
       --kubeconfig string          Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string           If present, the namespace scope for this CLI request